- Listing Type: Summer Programs

 - Category: Community Service

 - Ages: 14, 15, 16, 17, 18, 19

 - Minimum Cost: > $3,000

-Help build schools and organize a summer camp for kids from the poorest neighborhoods of Santo Domingo.
-Spend off-hours in classic Caribbean style.
+VISIONS has deep roots partnering with local nonprofits and community leaders, developed over 30 years.
+You'll be welcomed like an old friend, and work alonside residents to build schools and lead a (distanced) day camp for kids, among other service projects.
+Spend off-hours in classic Caribbean style, and practice your Spanish!
 Join excursions to the Zona Colonial, artisan markets, beaches, caves and the majestic Dominican Alps.

 Each year, more than 3,200 Dominican children attend classes in schools built by VISIONS.
 Every summer, we also organize a popular summer camp for kids.
 These projects mostly take place in bateyes, neighborhoods originally formed by immigrant Haitian workers lured to the country as cheap labor for the sugarcane industry.
 Living conditions in bateyes are substandard and public services are meager, so being a part of improving things here is deeply gratifying.

-Our home is in a small, middle class neighborhood on the northern edge of Santo Domingo.
-Days are characterized by the continual companionship of Dominican friends and neighbors who have welcomed VISIONS for almost 30 years.
+Your home is in a small, middle class neighborhood called Quitasueno.
+Days are characterized by the companionship of Dominican friends and neighbors, who enjoy helping students with their Spanish.
 Many afternoons end with a game of dominoes or vitilla, the precursor to baseball that local kids play with a broomstick and plastic bottle cap.
-We experience the culture beyond our host neighborhood as well, visiting marketplaces to buy fruits and vegetables, trying out newfound merengue skills in the discoteque, and working side by side with Dominicans who do not speak English—the perfect conditions for sharpening your Spanish skills.
+You'll experience the culture beyond our host neighborhood as well, visiting marketplaces to buy fruits and vegetables, trying out newfound merengue dance skills in the discoteque, and working side by side with Dominicans who do not speak English—the perfect conditions for sharpening your Spanish skills.
 And when words fail us, our strong basis of mutual respect and deep friendship in the community provides a bridge across the language barrier.